-The outline and objective are as follows:-
+The outline and objectives are as follows:-

-- Ensure the safety and security of everyone attending the event; - Provide the immediate response to any potential attendees' safety risk, and any subsequent action; - Maintain public order and control in evacuation; and - Assist and work with the emergency services in their response to any incident.
+- Ensure the safety and security of everyone attending the event; - Provide an immediate response to any potential safety risks to attendees, and take the appropriate subsequent actions. - Maintain public order and manage the evacuation process; and - Assist and collaborate with the emergency services in their response to any incident.

-The event will take place on Sunday 8 March 2020 with a set-up time of 07.00 hrs at which point busses will arrive and set-up will take place between 07.00 hrs and 08.00 hrs.
-The official start time will be 08.00 hrs and will end at 18.30 hrs.
+The event will take place on Sunday 9th March 2025 with a set-up scheduled to begin at 7.00 am.
+Buses will arrive during this time, and set-up will be completed between 7.00 am and 8.00 am.
+The official event start time is 9.00 am, and it will conclude at 5.30 pm.

-The event will be pre-advertised by the media.
+The event will be pre-advertised via the media.

-It is estimated that a maximum of 1000 people will attend.
+It is estimated that a maximum of 2,000 people will attend.
 This has been established as the final capacity with a comparison taken from;